Can I sign this?

 Honest answers

-Things people ask before paying.
+Things people ask first.